ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Comments can be added to the diag_table using the hash symbol (``#``).

-.. list-table:: *Each WM component has its own diag_table with associated varialbes.
-Below is the full set of options.*
+Each WM component has its own ``diag_table`` with associated variables. :numref:`Table %s <diag-table-options>` contains links to the full set of options for each WM component.

+.. _diag-table-options:

+.. list-table:: * *diag_table* Options for WM Components*
    :widths: 16 24
    :header-rows: 1